 "What?" asked Janet.
 "You asked for more?
 For me?
 Why?
 What's wrong with me?"

 "Never mind that," he said.
 "I shouldn't have said that.
 I'm sorry."

 "What did you mean?" she insisted.

 "Look," he said.
-"Rhonda paid me for three hours, OK?
+"Rhonda paid me for three hours, okay?
 Let's just say I wanted to have plenty of time to spend with you.
 We can do anything you want.
 If you want to bake cookies, I'll bake them with you.
 If you want to clean the house, I'll help.
 If you've got anything broken, I'll fix it.
 It doesn't have to be sex.
-It was just Rhonda trying to do something nice for you, OK?"
+It was just Rhonda trying to do something nice for you, okay?"

-"Why would Rhonda DO that?" moaned Janet.
+"Why would Rhonda do that?" moaned Janet.

 "Why did you do it for her?" he asked in return.

 "And you're just brimming over with happiness," he said flatly.
 "That's why you smiled so much when I showed up, and were so giddy and all."
 She couldn't miss the sarcasm in his voice.

 "It's not you," she said, almost petulantly.
 "I've just had ... problems ... with men."